 What is Wicking Fabric?

-Wicking fabric is a type of modern technical fabric that can pull moisture away from the body and away from the garment.
-They are constructed out of high-tech polyester, which, in contrast to cotton, has a low capacity for absorbing water.
+Wicking fabric is a type of modern technical fabric that can pull moisture away from the body and dry quickly by evaporating the sweat into air.
+They are constructed out of high-tech synthetic fibers, especially polyester, which, in contrast to cotton, has a low capacity for absorbing water.
 Cotton can soak up seven percent of its weight in water, whereas polyester can only manage four percent.

 Cotton will cling to your sweat, causing your clothing to become cumbersome and uncomfortably damp.
-Wicking polyester has a unique cross-section and an enormous surface area, which allows it to suck up moisture and carry it away from your body, spreading it out and allowing it to evaporate on the outside of the fabric readily.
+On the other hand, wicking polyester will not soak the moisture.
+In stead it will keep moisture away from the skin.
+This is because polyester wicking yarn has a unique butterfly-like shape and an enormous surface area, which allows it to suck up moisture and carry it away from your body, spreading it out and allowing it to evaporate on the outside of the fabric readily.

 Robert Kasdan, from New York, New York, and Stanley Kornblum, both from New York, are credited with inventing the wicking fabric (Monmouth Junction, N.J.)
 They discovered that a synthetic knit fabric constructed of microfiber yarn could drain moisture away from the body.
 On July 31, 1998, an application for a patent covering this technique was submitted.

 On the other hand, Kevin Plank, who would later start Under Armour, is credited with being the first person to mass sell moisture-wicking materials in 1996 when he was still a student at the University of Maryland.
 No one knows for sure, but somebody is making a significant amount of money from this technology.

 What is Wicking Fabric Made of?